maahsnd/Bonsai-Book-API/ROADMAP.md

 -----

 To do next:
+    Add comments so other people understand wtf im doing CRUD tests for users
+    CRUD tests for bonsai
-    CRUD for users and bonsais
+    CRUD for users (create controller)
+    CRUD for bonsai (create controller)
 -----

 Short term: